 “I’d never come across the dialect before, and apart from a few male elders, who could somewhat understand Malayalam, no one knew any language other than their own.
 Here I was, entrusted with the responsibility of teaching these kids, but how would that be possible when the closest we came to communication in the initial days was through improvised sign language?” he says.

 While he was hoping for a positive change, things did not go as planned.
-The number of children going to school kept dwindling until there were only three kids, who were all from family.
+The number of children going to school kept dwindling until there were only three kids, who were all from one family.

-Muraleedharan couldn’t figure out what had happened, so he began visiting every single hut in the area.
+Muraleedharan couldn’t figure out what had happened, so he began visiting every hut in the area.
 To his surprise, they were all empty, and there was no sign of human presence anywhere.

-“After a three day investigation, I found out that the entire community had migrated to an ooru (singular for tribal settlement) named Vazhakuthu, where cardamom farming was underway.
+“After a three-day investigation, I found out that the entire community had migrated to an ooru (singular for tribal settlement) named Vazhakuthu, where cardamom farming was underway.
 They were planning to return to Nenmanalkudy only when the harvesting was over,” says Muraleedharan.